GSA/Section508.gov/_pages/sample-procurement/2020-11-20-sample-procurement-ip-telephones.md

 #### **Instructions&nbsp;**

 The Accessibility Requirements Report should be incorporated into the solicitation requirements document (SOO, SOW, PWS, etc.).
-Please go to the Revised 508 Standards Toolkit&nbsp;[({{site.baseurl}}/refresh-toolkit][18])for further information on the procurement process.
+Please go to the Revised 508 Standards Toolkit&nbsp;(<a href="{{site.baseurl}}/manage/program-roadmap">https://section508.gov/refresh-toolkit</a>) for further information on the procurement process.

  [1]: {{site.baseurl}}/ict-accessibility#e207_1__e207_2__e207_2_1__e207_3